stormpath/stormpath-django/README.rst

 - Improving Travis CI builds so that tests are run against Django 1.6.x, 1.7.x, and 1.8.x.
 This will help flush out Django version issues (*hopefully!*).
+- Fixing old migration issue.
+This should make all new ``syncdb`` commands run successfully regardless of database used.

 Version 1.0.1